jcb936/jcb936.github.io/_posts/2015-09-01-undertale-spaghetti-project.md

 A case study was conducted on us by Laura Previtali (MA Audiovisual Translation); *Fan Translation of Video Games – A Case Study: The Spaghetti Project*, L. Previtali, Dr. M. A. Bernal-Merino, Roehampton University, 2018.
 She would later join the team as a translator and proofreader.

-The project is currently on hiatus.
+The patches have been released, the project is not under active manteinance at the moment.

 [Visit USP website (in Italian)](https://undertaleita.net/){: .btn}